LASA Computer Science

 Independent Study

 Independent study courses are offered as a way for students, who are in good academic standing, to study material not covered in regular courses.
-The IS course is tailored to each individual student based on a course proposal submitted by the student to an advising faculty member during registration.
+The IS course is tailored to each student based on a course proposal submitted by the student to an advising faculty member during registration.

 Note: Students attempting an Independent Study are expected to;